OGRECave/ogre/Docs/14-Notes.md

 The shader types `GPT_MESH_PROGRAM` and `GPT_TASK_PROGRAM` are now available, with support indicated by the `RSC_MESH_PROGRAM` capability.
 This functionality is provided in GL3Plus through the `GL_NV_mesh_shader` extension and in Vulkan via the `VK_NV_mesh_shader` extension.

-### Layered Rendering (since 14.4)
+### Enhanced Layered RenderTarget Support (since 14.4)

+Version 14.4 introduces significant improvements for layered rendering:

+**Compositor Textures:** You can now declare `2d_array` compositor textures, and individual layers can be targeted using the syntax `target myTex 1 {...`.

+**Layered Shadow Samplers:** Support for `GCT_SAMPLER2DARRAYSHADOW` and `GCT_SAMPLERCUBESHADOW` was added, allowing the shadow mapping system to render directly to texture arrays and cubemaps.
+The assignment of lights to specific texture layers is controlled by `setShadowTextureCountPerLightType`.
+The count you provide dictates how layers are addressed; for instance, setting 6 textures for a point light will render its shadows across the faces of a cubemap.

-`TU_RENDERTARGET` can now be combined with `TU_TARGET_ALL_LAYERS` to render to all layers of a texture array or cubemap (also called VPRT targets).
+**Rendering to All Layers (VPRT Targets):** `TU_RENDERTARGET` can now be combined with `TU_TARGET_ALL_LAYERS` to render to all layers of a texture array or cubemap.
 This is useful for rendering to multiple layers in a single pass, such as when rendering a environment map, doing PSSM shadow mapping, or doing side-by-side stereo rendering.

 Additionally, you can check `RSC_VP_RT_INDEX_ANY_SHADER` to see if the rendering system supports efficient dispatch from vertex shaders, eliminating the need for a geometry shader.